digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 **Note:**

-For upgrading a multi-stage installation setup, follow the instructions at [Upgrading a multi-stage install](https://linkerd.io/2.11/tasks/upgrade/#upgrading-a-multi-stage-install).
+For upgrading a multi-stage installation setup, follow the [upgrading a multi-stage install](https://linkerd.io/2.11/tasks/upgrade/#upgrading-a-multi-stage-install) instructions.

-Finally, check the control plane upgrade:
+Finally, check that the control plane has been upgraded:

 ```console
 linkerd check